department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/stakeholder-interviews/clinician-interviews/november-2020/clinician-questions.md

      - What information would be helpful to have a Veteran review/update ahead of their visit?
      - Is there information about your patient that you wish you had prior to your appointment?
          - Do you feel you have a personal view of the veteran and what is important to them both medically and lifestyle/family?
-         - Is there anything that you would like patients to do before their appointment such as, lab tests, medical imaging, answer questions, etc?
+         - Is there anything that you like patients to do before their appointment like lab tests, medical imaging, answer questions, etc?
      - What systems/accounts do you use?
      - What does your work station look like?
 How many monitors, etc?
    - Next, we will talk about during and after the appointment?